hujhax/austin-improv-wiki/Shows/Rock.md

 	</table>
 </div>

 ***Rock*** (full title: ***Rock: The Improvised Rock Opera***) was an improvised longform narrative show inspired by rock operas.
 All dialog was sung, and punctuated by rock'n'roll musical numbers.
-Musician [[Performers/Michael Brockman]] improvised accompaniment using two keyboards, a drum machine, and an electric guitar.
+Musician [[Performers/Michael Brockman|Michael Brockman]] improvised accompaniment using two keyboards, a drum machine, and an electric guitar.

 *Rock* was a mainstage show at [[The Hideout Theatre]].